flyingmachine/nanoc-blog/content/programming/brave-clojure-jobs-reboot.md

 Another idea is to include badges or some kind of flair for subscribing companies to help your company stand out.
 For example, I want to create a "conference sponsor" badge.
-Conference sponsors deserve public recognition, and I think highlighting your contribution is valuable for job seekers, as it's more appealing to work for companies that we know are giving back to the community.
+Conference sponsors deserve public recognition, and I think highlighting such contributions is valuable for job seekers, as it's more appealing to work for companies that we know are giving back to the community.

 If you have ideas for what you'd like included in a paid subscription, please let me know!
 You can reach me by email,